 The world remembers him as Aadi Dev (first deity) or Adam, as written in many texts.
 In Vedas, Brahma is described as the creator of the world.
 We now understand that through Brahma, the incorporeal God (Shiva) creates the new world.
-On this official biography, you will learn on how simple and serving the life of Brahma baba was, from the beginning as it is told by elder Dadis, came in Murlis and revealed from the letters.
+In this official biography, you will learn how simple and serving the life of Brahma Baba was, from the beginning, as it is told by elder Dadis, came in Murlis and revealed from the letters.
 You can also listen to this Biography♪ (new)

 Background and Childhood

-His loukik name was Lekhraj, who was born on 15 December 1884 in Sindh, Hyderabad (presently in Pakistan) to father Khubchand Kriplani, a head-master in a village school.
-When mother passed in his early childhood, Lekhraj's interest towards devotion grew.
+His loukik name was Lekhraj.
+He was born on 15 December 1884 in Sindh, Hyderabad (presently in Pakistan) to father Khubchand Kriplani, a headmaster in a village school.
+When Lekraj's mother passed in his early childhood, his interest in devotion grew.
 After his father passed, Lekhraj started working at his uncle's grocery shop.
 Leaving the village he went to Bombay (Mumbai) to learn diamond polishing.
-With time and hard work, he could open his own jewellery shops and went on to become a famous diamond merchant of Calcutta (now Kolkata).
+With time and hard work, he could open his own jewelry shops and went on to become a famous diamond merchant in Calcutta (now Kolkata).

 As written on history page, it was in mid-1936 that Dada Lekhraj started receiving visions from God.
 He was a devotee of Vishnu (a deity).
-On divine inspirations, he started a day boarding school for local children where he would sit and explain spiritual versions of Geeta along with the regular subjects.
-It started with an explanation of true God of Geeta being the incorporeal God Shiv, and not Shri Krishna (a deity in Satyug).
+On divine inspiration, he started a day boarding school for local children where he would sit and explain spiritual versions of Geeta along with the regular subjects.
+It started with an explanation of the true God of Geeta being the incorporeal God Shiv, and not Shri Krishna (a deity in Satyug).
 The name 'Brahma' was not yet given, nor the name 'Shiva' was known.
-Further, upon divine inspirations, Dada Lekhraj surrendered all his wealth to a trust made of five surrendered mothers and unmarried girls (kumaris).
+Further, upon divine inspiration, Dada Lekhraj surrendered all his wealth to a trust made of five surrendered mothers and unmarried girls (kumaris).
 Here was the beginning of a divine journey.
-Dada, along with the group of 282 people, came and settled in Karachi (Pakistan) and they spent 14 years in Tapasya (penance).
-It was around 1948 that Dada Lekhraj was given the name 'Brahma baba' during a murli class.
-Below is the Full video, telling from the early story to what happens around 1936 and the creation of the 'Om Mandli'.
+Dada, along with a group of 282 people, came and settled in Karachi (Pakistan) and they spent 14 years in Tapasya (penance).
+It was around 1948 that Dada Lekhraj was given the name 'Brahma Baba' during a murli class.
+Below is the Full video, telling from the early story to what happened around 1936 and the creation of the 'Om Mandli'.

 Baba's Life Story ➜

-In 1950s, services grown across India as new BK centres and Geeta Pathshalas were opened in various states.
-Letters from BapDada (combined form of Shiv baba and Brahma baba) continued guiding BKs living at various centres.
+In the 1950s, services grew across India as new BK centres and Geeta Pathshalas were opened in various states.
+Letters from BapDada (a combined form of Shiv baba and Brahma baba) continued guiding BKs living at various centres.

 Personality and Virtues

-Brahma baba, as named in 1948, was a special soul who played the most special part as a human being.
-He became the medium for God to impart the true knowledge (Murli) and to create the new world.
-Such special soul had an un-matching virtue of Tyaag (renunciation).
-Whether it is material wealth, fame, or comforts, Brahma baba renounced everything upon Shiv baba's directions.
+Brahma Baba, as named in 1948, was a special soul who played the most special part as a human being.
+He became the medium for God to impart true knowledge (Murli) and to create the new world.
+Such a special soul had an un-matching virtue of Tyaag (renunciation).
+Whether it is material wealth, fame, or comfort, Brahma Baba renounced everything upon Shiv Baba's directions.

 ''His personality was very royal'', often remembered by Dadis and Dadas (elder BKs) who lived with him.
 Whenever someone visits him, he would give something to them and would ask them about their likes and dislikes, to make a personal connection.
 Baba's royalty was shining on the face.
 He had an intoxication of the future birth as Krishna in the new world.
 This was incognito and thus baba remains free from ego.
 Living the simplest life possible, Brahma baba showed the path of God to many and his virtues are remembered in the hearts of those who witnessed him.